 Update 9-2023: This book is a classic from Mercer's Mayer's Little Critter series and is described as "A perfect way to teach kids about picking up after themselves!"

 Get Organized Without Losing It by Janet S. Fox

 This book discusses empowering kids to conquer clutter, prioritize tasks, master devices, improve study skills, and stop procrastinating.

 Organized Ninja: A Children’s Book About Organization and Overcoming Messy Habits (Ninja Life Hacks) by Mary Nhin

 This book is a part of a series called Ninja Life Hacks.
 It is intended to help parents and young children ages 3-11 and is perfect for boys, girls, early readers, toddlers, and elementary school children.

-The Little SPOT of Organization book is about a little SPOT which is an expert organizer and shows kids how to not only organize their room but their time and thoughts.
+The Little SPOT of Organization book is about a little SPOT, which is an expert organizer and shows kids how to organize not only their room but their time and thoughts.

 What Goes Inside?
 (Neatly Organized Things) by Magda Gargulakova

 This book is all about what is inside things in a home, school, etc...
 It's a great book to help the child learn what is inside things.